Banner

 Issues in Combined Static and Dynamic Data Management

-Daniela Nicklas, Department für Informatik, Carl von Ossietzky Universitaet Oldenburg, Germany
+Daniela Nicklas, Carl von Ossietzky Universitaet Oldenburg, Germany

 On Knowledge Discovery and Interactive Intelligent Visualization of Biomedical Data - Challenges in Human-Computer Interaction & Biomedical Informatics